Enkronan/Enkronan/README.md

 ### Hi, I'm Robin 👋

 I'm a developer, lawyer and manager.
-I'm passionate about understanding computer science, law and business to create products that help those who would rather spend their time on other things.
+I'm passionate about understanding computer science, law and business in order to create products that help those who would rather spend their time on other things.

 - 🌱 I’m currently learning the node ecosystem as well as how to create stable web scraping factories in python
 - 💬 Ask me about Python, tech & Law, writing Business Cases, designing web apps